DrTimothyAldenDavis/SuiteSparse/SPEX/README.md

     share

 To compile SPEX and its dependencies, just type "make" in this folder.
-To run a few short demos, type "make demo"
+To run a few short demos, type "make demos"
 To install the package system-wide, type "sudo make install".

 Primary Author: Chris Lourenco